My Journey in Serving God – Brian Bankovich

 I also joined the choir under cantor Mr. Paul Dzurisin and continue to sing and cantor with him today.
-I have a B.M. in Music Education, K-12 with instrumental emphasis from Mansfield University.
+I have a Bachelor of Music degree in Music Education, K-12 with instrumental emphasis, from Mansfield University.

 Serving for me at the altar as a young boy was very challenging, but I had many others to look up to, such as the many older altar servers we had at the time and also a parish vocation, Father Michael Popson [who was a seminarian at the time].
 Also, I credit my CCD teacher Kathy Slavish for guiding me in the right direction and my late fraternal grandmother Ethel Bankovich.
 My grandmother was very helpful to me as a young boy when I would play church and have my own vestments, altar, censer, chalice and communion.
 I would even hear “confessions” and give a short homily!
 Of course all of this was “pretend”.

 I find it very rewarding to know that I am at the altar serving God and asking for his forgiveness and guidance.
 It’s an awesome experience serving next to the tabernacle and behind the iconostasis (icon screen).
 Every duty a server does during a service, whether a Liturgy (Mass), wedding, baptism, funeral, or any service is very spiritual and Holy.